What is Nebraska Legislative Bill 743?

 Why do public adjuster in Nebraska need a surety bond?

 The $20,000 surety bond is required as proof of financial responsibility and allows for compensation to be paid out should the adjuster fail to conduct business in accordance with all rules and regulations set forth by the Act, resulting in harm to the state or any of its residents.

 The surety company issuing the bond must be a Nebraska authorized insurer, and the bond must remain in effect for the duration of the adjuster’s license.
 The surety may cancel the bond at any point during the term by providing the Department of Insurance with 30 days’ written notice.

 How do I get a public adjuster bond in Nebraska?

-You can purchase a Nebraska public adjuster bond online 24/7 and receive your official notary bond document set instantly in your email once you’ve submitted your payment.
+You can purchase a Nebraska public adjuster bond online 24/7 and receive your official public adjuster bond document set instantly in your email once you’ve submitted your payment.